 International Centre For Diarrhoeal Disease Research Bangladesh

-It is an international Social Purpose Organisation (SPO)* guided by the vision of a world where people — especially the hard-to-reach and unaddressed — have equal opportunities to live with dignity and hope.
+It is an international Social Purpose Organisation (SPO)* guided by the vision of a world where people have equal opportunities to live with dignity and hope.
 From Bangladesh, a country facing the most pressing of humanity’s challenges, Friendship develops scalable solutions to strengthen marginalised communities, and empower people to transform their lives and reach their full potential.

 Manipal Academy of Higher Education